micans/bash-utils/README.md

 ```

   All hissyfit parameters here are optional.
-  The `--cv` parameter can set up to four parameters simultaneously: min and max histogram
+  The `--cv` (canvas) parameter can set up to four parameters simultaneously: min and max histogram
   endpoints, the number of bins, and the height of the histogram.
 The `--x` parameter sets notches
   for display.
 The `--d` parameter defines variable-sized super-bins for which hissyfit will
   output a table of counts and percentages.
 This option can be useful after initial inspection
   of a histogram to gauge the size of different modes.
 In this example the division values were
-  chosen to represent the four points { μ±σ, μ±2σ } where μ and σ are the expected means and deviation
+  chosen to represent the four points { μ ± σ, μ ± 2σ } where μ and σ are the expected mean and deviation
   for a sum of three uniform distributions on [0,32768].

   The default number of bins is 100.
 With no parameters given hissyfit output looks like this: